imgntn/prettymuni/README.md

 - [x] teardrop heading indicator
 - [x] load street map async
 - [x] fade in the streets when they are loaded async so that it looks nice
-- [] show route name on hover in route selector tile + map
+- [x] show route name  in route selector tile at larger sizes
 - [] scale vehicle groups down as you zoom in so the fit the streets.
 - [] custom, thematic loader.
 - [] clicking should toggle route line path display on off